JSH32/DiscordLink/README.md

 ![Banner](https://raw.githubusercontent.com/Riku32/DiscordLink/master/.github/Banner.png)

 ## DiscordLink
 A discord to Minecraft interface.
 Designed primarily for SMP servers.
 This plugin may interfere with other chat plugins if you have the chat features enabled.
-This plugin aims to connect your Minecraft and Discord server in the most seamless and easy to use way.
+This plugin aims to connect your Minecraft and Discord server in a sleek and modern way.
 Configuration is extremely easy, and you can disable or modify and features you desire.

 **Features**
 - Linking accounts